Traditions and Holidays Around the June Solstice

-In many countries in Europe, Midsummer festivals or celebrations were held around the time of the June solstice.
-In ancient Gaul, the Midsummer celebration was called Feast of Epona, named after a mare goddess who personified fertility and protected horses.
-In ancient Germanic, Slav and Celtic tribes, many pagans celebrated Midsummer with bonfires.
+In ancient Gaul, which encompasses modern-day France and some parts of its neighboring countries, the Midsummer celebration was called Feast of Epona.
+The celebration was named after a mare goddess who personified fertility and protected horses.
+In ancient Germanic, Slav, and Celtic tribes, pagans celebrated Midsummer with bonfires.
 After Christianity spread in Europe and other parts of the world, many pagan customs were incorporated into the Christian religion.
-In many parts of Scandinavia, the Midsummer celebration continued but was observed around the time of St John’s Day, on June 24, to honor St John the Baptist instead of the pagan gods.
+In parts of Scandinavia, the Midsummer celebration continued but was observed around the time of St John’s Day, on June 24, to honor St John the Baptist instead of the pagan gods.

 In some parts of the United States, events that focus on the theme of the summer solstice are held.
 These events include: local festivals featuring art or music; environmental awareness activities that focus on using natural sunlight as a source of energy; and family gatherings.